Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/5-websites-for-color-inspiration.md

 ## 1. Coolors

 My go-to color scheme website must be coolors.
 It's a cool website and super simple to use.
-The schemes on there are top-notch, and you can even search based on colors!
+The schemes are top-notch, and you can even search based on colors!

 ![Coolors color schemes](https://cdn.hashnode.com/res/hashnode/image/upload/v1613319612345/y2JMFYtVq.png)